papyros/papyros.github.io/source/_posts/2014-12-19-weekly-status-update.markdown

 ### SDDM Theme

-Not much happening here, as the focus during the past week has been on other comments.
+Not much happening here, as the focus during the past week has been on other components.
 However, [@boghison](https://github.com/boghison) did turn the initial prototype into a working SDDM theme, which is awesome.

 ### General OS progress